-Rinse and soak both kinds of pickled mustard for about an hour.
+- Rinse and soak both kinds of preserved mustard for about an hour.
 When softened, thoroughly rinse mustard under running water to get rid of grit.
 Drain and cut into ¼ inch strips cross-wise.

-Add sliced mustard followed by dark soy sauce.
+- Add sliced preserved mustard followed by dark soy sauce.
 Stir to get ingredients well mixed.

-This sweet salty Braised Boey Chai with Pork Belly goes really well with plain congee as the bland congee neutralizes the salty preserve mustard.
+This sweet salty Braised Boey Chai with Pork Belly goes really well with plain congee as the bland congee complements the salty preserve mustard.

 Both mom and I enjoy this dish very much.
 She will cook it for me whenever I visit.
 The picture below was taken at her home during my Jun 2012 Visit to Malaysia.